Gerard John Schaefer: Adolescence and high school

 By his teenage years, Schaefer developed erotic fantasies of hurting women whom he deemed worthy of his contempt.
 These fantasies gradually evolved into his developing a penchant for sadomasochism and bondage, and deriving pleasure from inflicting pain upon himself—occasionally as he wore women's underwear—until he achieved orgasm via autoerotic asphyxia.
-Typically, these sadomasochistic rituals involved Schaefer tying himself to a tree in rural locations.
+Typically, these sexual rituals involved Schaefer tying himself to a tree in rural locations.
 These fantasies would increase in terms of frequency and intensity with time, gradually dominating many of his waking hours.

 Schaefer also became a peeping tom in his mid-teens and is known to have developed the habit of cross dressing.
 Although he dated in his high school years, several female classmates viewed him with disdain.
 One former classmate, Barbara Krolick, later recollected: "I can't remember him being friends with any of the guys.
 He was always on the outside looking in.
 As a matter of fact, the only thing I really remember is that I always had to tuck my skirt under my legs because [Schaefer] would practically stand on his head to look up a girl's skirt."

 Schaefer was considered a promising student by his teachers; contemporary records reveal his being a member of the varsity football team during his sophomore and junior years, and he is known to have been an excellent golfer.
-He graduated from St. Thomas Aquinas High School in June 1964, and briefly worked as a fishing guide in the Everglades before enrolling at Broward Community College.
+He graduated from St. Thomas Aquinas High School in June 1964 and briefly worked as a fishing guide in the Everglades before enrolling at Broward Community College.